 There are numerous approaches that have tried to provide at least partial answers to this question.
-Most experiments in the "classic" paradigm of visual search use simple, abstract stimuli (e.g., Treisman & Sato, 1990; Wolfe, Cave & Franzel, 1989).
-Subjects are typically presented with a set of abstract items, such as letters or geometrical objects, and have to decide whether a designated target item is among them.
-While most studies rely on reaction times and error rates as the only indicators for search performance, several researchers have also investigated the visual scan paths taken during search.
-Williams & Reingold (in press), for example, used a triple conjunction search task in which the presented items varied in the three dimensions color, form, and orientation.
+Most experiments in the "classic" paradigm of visual search, but also in sophisticated variants such as comparative visual search, use simple, abstract stimuli.
+In classic visual search (e.g., Treisman & Sato, 1990; Wolfe, Cave & Franzel, 1989), participants are typically presented with a set of abstract items, such as letters or geometrical objects, and have to decide whether a designated target item is among them.
+In contrast, in comparative visual search (Pomplun, 1998; Pomplun, Sichelschmidt, Wagner, Clermont, Rickheit & Ritter, 2001), participants have to detect the only difference between two almost identical sets of objects.
+While most studies rely on reaction times and error rates as the principal indicators for search performance, several researchers have also investigated the visual scan paths taken during visual search or comparison (e.g. Koesling, 2003; Pomplun et al., 2001).
+Williams and Reingold (2001), for example, used a triple conjunction search task in which the presented items varied in the three dimensions color, form, and orientation.
 The authors analyzed the proportion of fixations on each distractor type.
 They found that the highest proportion of fixations was directed towards those distractors that were of the same color as the target.
 This finding suggests that it is possible to use color information for choosing an efficient scan path: Only the subset of items with the appropriate color has to be searched.

-Eye-movement patterns during visual search and viewing images have been used as a basis for modeling visual scanning strategies.
+Eye-movement patterns during visual search or comparison and viewing images have been used as a basis for modeling visual scanning strategies (e.g., Koesling, Carbone & Ritter, 2003; Pomplun, Carbone, Sichelschmidt, Velichkovsky & Ritter, 2005).
 Several investigations were conducted by computer scientists intending to "teach" artificial vision systems to behave like the human visual system.
-Some models of human eye movements in realistic scenes use spatial filters in order to determine an image's most salient points - the ones that are most likely to attract fixations.
-These filters may be sensitive to contour features like sharp angles (Kattner, 1994) or to local symmetries (Locher & Nodine, 1987; Menkhaus, 1997; Nattkemper, 1997).
+Some models of human eye movements in realistic scenes use spatial filters in order to determine the most salient points in an image - the ones that are most likely to attract fixations (Parkhurst, Law & Niebur, 2002).
+These filters may be sensitive to contour features like sharp angles (Kattner, 1994) or to local symmetries (Heidemann, Nattkemper, Menkhaus & Ritter, 1996; Locher & Nodine, 1987).
 Rao and Ballard (1995) proposed a model of parallel search employing time-dependent filters.
-The location of the first fixation is determined by a coarse analysis (low spatial frequencies) of the given scene, and the following fixations are based on an analysis of increasingly higher spatial frequencies.
+The location of the first fixation in a search process is determined by a coarse analysis (low spatial frequencies) of the given scene, and the following fixations are based on analyses of increasingly higher spatial frequencies.
 Another approach (Rimey & Brown, 1991) uses a Hidden Markov Model that is capable of learning efficient eye-movement behavior.
 It optimizes its scan paths iteratively towards highest efficiency of gathering information in a given scene.
+The Area Activation Model proposed by Pomplun, Reingold and Shen (2003) computes the informativeness and therefore the activation value of every point in the display, with more highly activated positions being more likely to be fixated than less activated positions.
+The scan path is determined by the method of local minimization of scan path length: The item fixated next corresponds to the activation peak closest to the current gaze position that has not been visited yet.
+Itti and Koch (2001) additionally emphasized the importance of the surrounding context for the saliency map and of top-down attentional processes.
+Recently, the saliency-based approach to visual attention has received some empirical support (Querhani, von Wartburg, Hügli & Müri, 2004).